 Enabling AI Bot integration on TradingView or TrendSpider is easy: Right-click a chart, Select “Add Alert,” Click “Notifications,” and add a Webhook URL.
 (See my screenshot image below.)

-Additionally, SignalStack is an AI webhook-based automation tool that converts charting software like TradingView, TrendSpider, TD Ameritrade, and TradeStation into automated trading bots.
-This enables traders to automate and react quickly and accurately to market conditions without manually monitoring the markets all day.
+Additionally, SignalStack is an AI webhook-based automation tool that creates bots by connecting charting software like TradingView and TrendSpider to brokers like TradeStation and Interactive Brokers.
+These bots enable traders to automate and react quickly and accurately to market conditions without manually monitoring the markets all day.

 Get 25 Signals Free With SignalStack